TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Overview/Index.rst

 * Data providing and rendering is split: Controllers could re-use the rendering part of FormEngine while all or parts of the data providers are omitted, or their data comes from "elsewhere".
 Furthermore, controllers can re-use the data providing part of FormEngine and output the result in an entirely different way than HTML.
-The latter is for instance used when FormEngine is triggered for a TCA tree by an ajax call and thus outputs a JSON array.
+The latter is for instance used when FormEngine is triggered for a TCA tree by an Ajax call and thus outputs a JSON array.

 * The code constructs behind "data providing" and "rendering" can be different to allow higher re-use and more flexibility with having the "data array" as main communication base in between.
 This will become more obvious